Rohrmannresearch-TitlelineInNewFont!.jpg

 <joint project with CFA, Country Fire Authority>

-Note: Consists of several surveys (quasi-experimental design) plus focus groups; funded by ARC-CRG and UoM grants; phase I & II completed; main results published.
+Note: Consists of several surveys (quasi-experimental design) plus focus groups; funded by Australian; phase I & II completed; main results published.

 [IDP] Improving disaster preparedness through risk communication